CS231n • Convolutional Neural Networks

 -

-- Normalizes activations across the mini-batch for each layer, ensuring they have zero mean and unit variance.
+- Normalizes layer activations to have zero mean and unit variance across each mini-batch.

-- Introduces learnable parameters (γ and β) to allow the network to scale and shift normalized values.
+- Includes learnable parameters (γ and β) to scale and shift the normalized values.

-- Benefits: faster convergence, higher learning rates, and regularization effects.
+- Benefits: accelerates convergence, enables higher learning rates, and reduces sensitivity to initialization.

 -